-Seminar Management Accounting - Special Topics 2579919, WS 20/21, 2 SWS, Language: English, Open in study portal Seminar (S) On-Site
+Seminar Management Accounting - Special Topics

+Seminar (S) On-Site

 The course will be a mix of lectures, discussions, and student presentations.
 Students will write a paper in small groups, and present this in the final week.
 Topics are selectively prediscibed.
 The seminar course is concentrated in several meetings that are spread throughout the semester.